 are exempt from holding a recreational fishing licence but must comply with all other rules.

-Recreational Fishing Seasons page for current open and closed scallop season dates for the D'Entrecasteaux Channel (see map below) and other areas of State waters.
+page for current information on season dates for the D'Entrecasteaux Channel (see map below) and other areas of State waters.

 The scallop fishing season is normally open from the Saturday before Easter to the end of July.
 The D'Entrecasteaux Channel is managed as a separate scallop fishing area to other state waters and has been

 for the past few seasons to allow stocks to recover.